dortania/OpenCore-Install-Guide/config.plist/skylake.md

 **Block**: Blocks kexts from loading.
 Sometimes needed for disabling Apple's trackpad driver for some laptops.

-**Patch**: Patches kexts \(this is where you would add newer USB port limit patches and AMD CPU patches.
-Do note that the XhciPortLimit quirk is preferred for USB port limit patches\).
+**Patch**: Patches both the kernel and kexts \(this is where you would add AMD CPU patches\).

 **Quirks**:

 * **AppleCpuPmCfgLock**: NO
-  * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be AppleICPUPM
+  * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be AppleIntelCPUPM
 * **AppleXcpmCfgLock**: NO
   * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be KernelPM
 * **AppleXcpmExtraMsrs**: NO